jturn08/smarthome/home-assistant/hassio-thin-client-setup.md

 **SATA** = same connector as 2.5in laptop storage drive, limited to 6 Gbps (750 MB per second) peak transfer rate.
 **mSATA (mini-SATA)** = laptop internal add-in card size, uses the same SATA interface with the same peak transfer rate.
 **M.2 (NGFF) SATA** = newer standard for internal add-in module with different lengths (ex: 2242 or 2280), but uses the same SATA interface and the same 6 Gbps peak transfer rate.
 **M.2 NVMe** = newest standard for internal add-in module with the fastest transfer rates (32 Gbps peak).
-Uses the same M.2 size internal add-in module with different module lengths (ex: 2242 or 2280) but with different connector than M.2 SATA.
+Uses the same M.2 size but with different connector than M.2 SATA.
+Available in different module lengths (ex: 2230, 2242 or 2280).

 As of 2023, most older thin clients only support M.2 SATA SSD and not M.2 NVMe SSD.
 M.2 (NGFF) SATA and M.2 NVMe SSD have similar size and shape, but have different electrical interfaces.
 A PC mainboard may only support one but not the other, so double check the PC mainboard specifications.